feathercubeland/feathercubeland/README.md

-# FeatherCubeLand - Minecraft PE Lifesteal & Survival Server
+# FeatherCubeLand - Lifesteal & Survival Server

 Welcome to **FeatherCubeLand**, a feature-rich Minecraft PE server combining the intense gameplay of **Lifesteal PvP** with classic **Survival mechanics**.
 Dive into a world where every fight matters and every player has a chance to rise!